greghull/sundown-guile/README.md

 Use the included Makefile to perform a site installation.
 You may need to specify the location of your Guile header files.

-By default, the shared lib will be installed in `/use/local/lib`.
-Edit the Makefile to change this.

-The guile package will be installed in the proper guile site directory.
+The guile package, including the libsundown-guile shared library, will be installed in the proper guile site directory.

 Usage
 ------